 In 1961, E. B. Smith passed away and was replaced by Mr. Albert N. Venters as President; Mr. Archie Horne was elected President in 1969.
 The cooperative’s second General Manager, Fred Harmon, Jr. passed away suddenly in 1955, and Alvin C. Morton was named as his replacement.
 Mr. Morton served as General Manager until his retirement in July 1988.
-In July 1988, the Board of Directors named J. Ronald McElheney as the cooperative’s fourth General Manager.
-Mr. McElheney, who had served as Assistant to the General Manager, now serves as the Chief Executive Officer of one of the flagship cooperatives in North Carolina and the country.
+In July 1988, the Board of Directors named J. Ronald McElheney as the cooperative’s fourth General Manager and later Chief Executive Officer.
+Mr. McElheney had previously served as Assistant to the General Manager.

 In 1974, the cooperative’s general office and warehouse facilities were moved to their present location on Western Boulevard in Jacksonville.
 The cooperative at that time had grown to 20,424 members being served through 1,573 miles of line.
 In 1989, the cooperative constructed a new district office in Sneads Ferry to meet the needs of a growing membership in that area.
 In 1996, Mr. Archie Horne retired, and Mr. Clifton D. Taylor was elected Chairman of the Board of Directors.
 In 2002, Mr. Hugh Batts was elected Chairman of the Board and served in that position until March 2013.
 Mr. John L. Pierce was elected Chairman of the Board of Directors and serves in that position today.
-Directors serving at this time are Mr. John L, Pierce, Chairman of the Board; Mr. Horace Phillips, Vice Chairman; Mr. Thomas Waller, Secretary/Treasurer; Mr. Robert Daughety, Mr. Cecil Hargett, Mrs. Iris Horne, Mr. Douglas Parker, and Mr. Dale Powell.
+Directors serving at this time are Mr. John L, Pierce, Chairman of the Board; Mr. Thomas Waller, Vice Chairman; Mr. Cecil Hargett, Secretary/Treasurer; Mr. Nelson Burgess, Mr. Robert Daughety, Mr. Brandon Howard, Mrs. Iris Horne, Mr. Michael Chad Meadows, Mr. Douglas Parker, and Mr. Dale Powell.